greatcyan/portfolio/README.md

 ### Technical Skills
-Programming Languages: Python, SQL, M Language, DAX, R, VBA

-Tools and Technologies: Excel, Power BI, Power Apps, Power Automate
+Programming Languages: Python, SQL, M Language, DAX, R, VBA Tools and Technologies: SAP, Excel, Power BI, Tableau Power Apps, Power Automate

 ### Achievements
 I am proud to have received Kudos and appreciation from stakeholders for my work on the Revenue Analytics dashboard in Power BI, which has been instrumental in driving business decisions and strategies.